hamdaankhalid/persistent-btree-storage-engine/README.md

-# SQLITE database but native built library format for Rust
-Motivation, DB engine that I can use in rust projects without any SQL obfuscation.
-I'm too stupid to write my own Storage engine from scratch so I will use the SQLITE Spec for storage engine layer, then see what fun stuff I can do around the datbase engine/query layer.
+# Extracting && Implementing the Sqlite Storage Engine

+## Out of scope
+SQL frontend, and joins.
+I just want a simple Storage Engine based on persistent BTrees

+## Motivation
+I wanted to write a persistent Btree Storage engine, by implementing the SQLITE database file format I can use their page based BTree Schema along with all the well known exploration tools on it, and then write my API layer on top of my btree implementation.
+This is a learning project, and I want to explore other ways of building a storage engine.

-## Roadmap
+## Supported APIs
 ### Read Path
-- Metadata and info command support.
-DONE
+Get(Table, Fields[], Filters[]))

+### Write Path
+Create(DatabaseName)
+Delete(DatabaseName)
+Create(TableName, Schema)
+Delete(TableName)
+Set(Table, Fields, Values)
+Transaction(Commands[])

+### Read Path
 - Ability to read tables.
 DONE
-- Abiltity to leverage Indices.
-WIP
+- Abiltity to leverage Indices for filters.
-- SQL-Like Rust interface to perform queries on tables.

-### Write Path
+### Write Path -> NO CLUE HOW TO DO THIS STILL..
+Need to dive deeper here
-- Transaction support
+- Transaction support, for multiple entries at once
 - WAL support
 - ETC...